astronomer/airflow-guides/guides/connections.md

 ## Masking sensitive information

 Connections often contain sensitive credentials.
 By default, Airflow hides the `password` field, both in the UI and in the Airflow logs.
 If `AIRFLOW__CORE__HIDE_SENSITIVE_VAR_CONN_FIELDS` is set to `True`, values from the connection's `Extra` field are also hidden if their keys contain any of the words listed in `AIRFLOW__CORE__SENSITIVE_VAR_CONN_NAMES`.
 You can find more information on masking, including a list of the default values in this environment variable, in the Airflow documentation on [Masking sensitive data](https://airflow.apache.org/docs/apache-airflow/stable/security/secrets/mask-sensitive-values.html).

 ## Example: Configuring the SnowflakeToSlackOperator

 In this example, we configure the `SnowflakeToSlackOperator`, which requires connections to Snowflake and Slack.
 We define the connections using the Airflow UI.

 Before starting Airflow, we need to install both the [Snowflake](https://registry.astronomer.io/providers/snowflake) and the [Slack provider](https://registry.astronomer.io/providers/slack).
-If you use the Astro CLI, you can can add install the packages by adding the following lines to your Astro project's `requirements.txt` file:
+If you use the Astro CLI, you can install the packages by adding the following lines to your Astro project's `requirements.txt` file:

 ```text
 apache-airflow-providers-snowflake